-Advertising on Facebook is one of the most effective ways for businesses to find new customers, maintain connection with the existing ones, and increase revenue to a sustainable level and beyond.
+Advertising on Facebook is a highly effective way for businesses to reach new customers, stay connected with existing ones, and boost revenue to sustainable levels and beyond.
 The social network giant owns of the largest and most sophisticated advertising platforms in the world and plays an important role in the marketing strategies of millions of businesses worldwide.
 Throughout the years, Facebook has made gathered a gigantic user base and developed dozens of advanced advertising features to help businesses reach customers with pinpoint accuracy and reasonable costs.

 One of the areas that the company has excelled in is measuring Facebook ad performance.
 Advertisers have access to a wide range of metrics that assess the performance of different aspects of their campaigns.
 While this is surely good news, it could also become a little confusing.
 How would you know which metrics to track and which ones to ignore?
 Let’s dive in deeper to learn more about performance measurements on Facebook.